PatrickRen/DC-Motor-Simulator/README.md

 Declared in HysteresisController.h and defined in HysteresisController.cpp.
 The IGBT/P-MOSFET is controlled by both current and speed contorller.
 ## PID Controller
 Declared in PIDController.h and defined in PIDController.cpp.
 PID algorithm is introduced to improve the stability of the motor.

-This is a test of Git.
-A new branch!

-Create a new branch is quick AND simple.